lrug/lrug.org/source/meetings/2023/october/index.html.md

 The October 2023 meeting of LRUG will be on Monday the 9th of October, from 6:00pm to 8:00pm (meeting starts at 6:30pm).

-This month we're hosted by the lovely folk at [Bloom & Wild](https://www.bloomandwild.com/careers) in [their offices][bloom-and-wild-venue] in Vox Studios on Durham Street.
+This month we're hosted by the lovely folk at [Redcat Digital](https://www.redcat-digital.com) in [their offices][redcat-digital-venue] in Timber Yard on Drysdale Street.
 [Full venue and registration details are given below](#october23registration).

 ## Agenda